 Last week was a tricky one.
-Whilst the rest of the country started to pick themselves up and carry on in the wake of Manchester’s devastating terrorist attack, I took a phone call that quite literally brought me to my knees.
+I took a phone call that quite literally brought me to my knees.

 (Or – more accurately – brought me to my knees and then made me make some weird hyperventilating wolf howling noises whilst I lay on the floor).

 It was a phone call that I’d been expecting for a long time and yet a phone call that I prayed would never come.

 A phone call that told me that my beautiful Babcia had finally lost her long battle with dementia.

 Now, most of you reading this will have never met my Babi, but those that have will agree that she was truly one of a kind.
 She was remarkable beyond measure.

 She’d greet everyone and anyone with theatrical embraces and leave red lipstick prints on their cheeks.

 She was hell bent on trying to get me to Polish Saturday school.

 She started 75% of her sentences with ‘when I was in Africa…’.